Certificates

 Certificate in health informatics Professor talks to three students around a table

-Both nurses and non-nurses can earn a U-M School of Nursing certificate in health informatics with completion of just 16 credits in a web-blended curriculum, which prepares students to sit for a variety of informatics certifications.
+Both nurses and non-nurses can earn a U-M School of Nursing certificate in health informatics with completion of just 15 credits in a remote learning curriculum, which prepares students to sit for a variety of informatics certifications.
 This certificate is for graduate students.

 Certificate in nursing education